ashvardanian/SimSIMD/python/README.md

 ## Min/Max Reductions

-Min/max reductions deserve a separate section because they expose an unusual backend strength.
+Min/max reductions are in a separate section because they cover strided reduction cases.
-NumKong accelerates several strided reduction cases that users do not normally expect to be fast.
+NumKong provides SIMD-accelerated strided reductions that are not common in other libraries.

 ```python
 import numpy as np